Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Car Ownership

-• One vehicle: 18 percent in Colorado, versus 20.2 percent nationally
+• One vehicle: 18 percent in Colorado versus 20.2 percent nationally

-• Two vehicles: 40.9 percent in Colorado, versus 40.3 percent nationally
+• Two cars: 40.9 percent in Colorado versus 40.3 percent nationally

-• Four vehicles: 10.1 percent in Colorado, versus 9.23 percent nationally
+• Four vehicles: 10.1 percent in Colorado versus 9.23 percent nationally

-• Five or more vehicles:5.22 percent in Colorado, versus 4.56 percent nationally
+• Five or more vehicles:5.22 percent in Colorado versus 4.56 percent nationally

 Commute Time